Under the TEQSA Act 2011, Flinders University is registered as a Higher Education Provider until 23 May 2020.

 Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS)

 Education providers offering courses to onshore international students must register these courses on CRICOS.
 TEQSA is the designated authority responsible for assessing CRICOS applications.
-Application forms and additional information for faculties wishing to add or amend courses on CRICOS are available on the International Centre Web page.
+The International Centre is responsible for registering the University's courses for CRICOS.

 Third Party Partnership Arrangements